boyter/boyter.org/content/posts/replacing-my-old-desktop.md

 #### Motherboard

 I picked the ASUS board for one main reason.
-The main being CSM (Corporate Stable Model) which means it is designed for stability.
+That reason being CSM (Corporate Stable Model), which means it is designed for stability.
 I only care that it runs, and does not break.
 I am not overclocking, I am not chasing the last 3% of performance.
 I just want it to work all the time.
+I think its also lower power usage too which is a plus.

 #### Storage